Summary

 - From the Action menu, select Create a Copy.

-- select a destination portal: you can create a copy in your current portal (default), or to a sub-portal
+- select a destination from To Portal dropdown: you can create a copy in your current portal (default), or to a sub-portal

 - select a status of Draft (default) or Published